-- (1) Rulemaking Record.
-The agency maintains a "rulemaking record" throughout the entire informal rulemaking process.
-The rulemaking record includes all significant materials that agency officials create, review, receive, or consider during the rulemaking.
-A good rulemaking record helps the [agency official] make a final decision, documents the agency's decisionmaking process, allows the agency to comply with records management requirements, and makes it easier for agency personnel to prepare the public rulemaking docket and, if needed, the administrative record for judicial review. - (2) Public Rulemaking Docket.
-The public rulemaking docket is the public version of the rulemaking record managed by the agency.
-Federal law requires the agency to post the public rulemaking docket online, to give interested persons an opportunity to comment on the proposed rule. - (3) Administrative Record for Judicial Review.
-The administrative record for judicial review is the version of the rulemaking record that the agency provides to a court as the whole record of the agency's final rule.
+- (1) Internal Rulemaking Record.
+The agency maintains an internal rulemaking record throughout the entire informal rulemaking process.
+The internal rulemaking record includes all materials that agency personnel with substantive responsibilities for the rulemaking directly or indirectly considered during the rulemaking.
+A good internal rulemaking record helps the [agency official] make a final decision, documents the agency's decisionmaking process, allows the agency to comply with records management requirements, and makes it easier for agency personnel to prepare the public rulemaking docket and, if needed, the administrative record for judicial review. - (2) Public Rulemaking Docket.
+The public rulemaking docket is the public version of the internal rulemaking record managed by the agency.
+Federal law requires the agency to post the public rulemaking docket online so that interested persons have an opportunity to comment on the proposed rule. - (3) Administrative Record for Judicial Review.
+The administrative record for judicial review is the version of the internal rulemaking record that the agency provides to a court as the whole record of the agency's final rule.
 The agency only prepares an administrative record for judicial review if someone challenges the final rule in federal court.

-CHAPTER THREE RULEMAKING RECORD
+CHAPTER THREE INTERNAL RULEMAKING RECORD

-The Guidelines should include a section that addresses policies and practices for managing the rulemaking record in informal rulemaking.
-This section should explain to personnel:
+The Guidelines should include a section that addresses policies and practices for managing the internal rulemaking record in informal rulemaking.
+This section should explain to agency personnel:

-- 3.1 What is the rulemaking record? - 3.2 Why do personnel compile the rulemaking record? - 3.3 Who establishes and manages the rulemaking record? - 3.4 When is the rulemaking record established and managed? - 3.5 What is the format of the rulemaking record? - 3.6 How do personnel manage the rulemaking record? - 3.7 What materials belong in the rulemaking record? - 3.8 What materials do not belong in the rulemaking record? - 3.9 When and how do personnel close and preserve the rulemaking record?
+- 3.1 What is the internal rulemaking record? - 3.2 Why do agency personnel compile the internal rulemaking record? - 3.3 Who establishes and manages the internal rulemaking record? - 3.4 When is the internal rulemaking record established and managed? - 3.5 What is the format of the internal rulemaking record? - 3.6 How do agency personnel manage the internal rulemaking record? - 3.7 What materials belong in the internal rulemaking record? - 3.8 What materials do not belong in the internal rulemaking record? - 3.9 When and how do agency personnel close and preserve the internal rulemaking record?

-3.1 What is the rulemaking record?
+3.1 What is the internal rulemaking record?

-The Guidelines should explain that the rulemaking record is a compilation containing the full record of materials before the agency in an informal rulemaking.
-They should emphasize that the agency maintains the rulemaking record as an internal, non-public record of a rulemaking project.
+The Guidelines should explain that the internal rulemaking record is a compilation containing the full record of materials before the agency in an informal rulemaking.
+They should emphasize that the agency maintains the internal rulemaking record as an internal, non-public record of a rulemaking project.
 This stands in contrast with the public rulemaking docket and the administrative record for judicial review, discussed in Chapters 4 and 5, both of which are disclosed publicly.

-3.2 Why do personnel compile the rulemaking record?
+3.2 Why do agency personnel compile the internal rulemaking record?

-The Guidelines should explain that the agency compiles the rulemaking record for several different reasons, including:
+The Guidelines should explain that the agency compiles the internal rulemaking record for several different reasons, including:

-- to keep track of important materials personnel have considered as they developed the proposed rule and final rule, - to document the agency's decisionmaking process for later reference, - to provide a record for decisionmaking, - to follow federal laws and rules on records management, and
+- To keep track of important materials that the agency considered as it developed the proposed rule and final rule, - To document the agency's decisionmaking process for later reference, - To provide a record for decisionmaking, - To follow federal laws and rules on records management, and

-• to make it easier to compile and manage the public rulemaking docket and the administrative record for judicial review.
+To make compiling and managing the public rulemaking docket and the administrative record for judicial review easier.

-[I]t is important that all Bureaus and Offices maintain organized, accurate, and thorough Decision Files1 that document work on their decisions.
+[I]t is important that all Bureaus and Offices maintain organized, accurate, and thorough Decision Files that document work on their decisions.
 A complete Decision File ensures that the decision-maker, typically the individual signing the decision document, has access to information sufficient to render a well-reasoned decision.
 An agency must also protect the public's interest in government documents, and preserve its own interests, including compliance with the Federal Records Act and related requirements.
-Finally, if an agency decision is challenged in court, a thorough Decision File will enable the agency to compile an AR to defend the decision.2
+Finally, if an agency decision is challenged in court, a thorough Decision File will enable the agency to compile an AR to defend the decision.1